9to5/pushr-core/README.md

 installer installs the `lib/push/feedback_processor.rb` file which is by default called every 60 seconds.
 In this file you can process the feedback which is different for every application.

+## Tracking your own Message IDs

+If you have your own message-IDs for notifications in your system and want to track them throughout the message delivery, so they show up in all the logs you can add this during message creation:

+    external_id: your_external_id_here

+You can also set the prefix under which your message ID will show up in the logs:

+    Push.external_id_tag = "MyID"   # will pre-fix the above message ID with this string

+This can be useful if you want to automatically ingest your log files for analytics.

+Furthermore you can hand your message-ID to the mobile device, so it can either log it, or the mobile device can return a call to an API endpoint to record the time the message was actually received.
+This way you can measure end-to-end delivery times.
+This works best for silent push notifications in APNS.

 ## Heroku

 Push runs on Heroku with the following line in the `Procfile`.